 As such, legal teams need to keep track of these requirements in order to understand how long they must retain information to remain compliant.
 This can be a full-time task in its own right.
 For instance, our own Virgo database includes retention policies for 140 countries and contains over 200k citations.
 This number continues to grow and change by the day.

 Likewise, legal teams need to be aware of contracts that are being signed with partners and third-party vendors.
 As a rule of thumb, when you choose your vendors, you should choose ones with similar ethical principles as your own organization.
 This includes any that touch your customer’s data, such as your cloud provider or any relevant entity in your supply chain.

 Data Privacy Management Best Practices

 “Data protection goes beyond a corporation’s social responsibility in a digital age,” writes John Rhoades, Managing Director, Data Privacy & Technology Compliance at Insperity.
 “It has become an essential compliance function for any organization that collects, uses, or shares personal information or other potentially sensitive data.”

 What he doesn’t say is that in the digital age, that category includes literally every organization.

-With that in mind, every organization today must be proactive in setting up a privacy program that protects access to sensitive information not just for the laws that exist now but for those that are sure to be passed.
+With that in mind, every organization today must be proactive in setting up privacy programs that protect access to sensitive information not just for the laws that exist now but for those that are sure to be passed.

-While much of what is written in this post is department-specific, there are clearly practices that tie them all together that every single department from the custodial staff up to the c-suite should be aware of and abide by.
+While much of what is written in this post is department-specific, there are clear data privacy management best practices that tie them all together that every single department from the custodial staff up to the C-suite should be aware of and abide by.

-These include general privacy best practices such as:
+These include general data privacy management best practices such as:

-For more information on how to develop a privacy program that works in tandem with your information management program, check out Data Privacy for the Information Professional.
+For more information on how to develop privacy programs that work in tandem with your information management program, check out Data Privacy for the Information Professional.